c22dragoon/dungeon-alliance-crrg/README.md

-# dungeon-alliance-crrg
-Dungeon Alliance - Community Rules Reference Guide
+# Dungeon Alliance - Community Rules Reference Guide

 This is a LaTeX document which acts as a rules cross reference guide for the Dungeon Alliance board game.
 The template itself can be utilized by anyone to offer similar document possibly for some other board game.
 I will most likely clean it up and make a separate GitHub project out of it for easier utilization.